vmartinyan/MOJ-Portal/wp-content/plugins/ultimate-faqs/readme.txt

 13. View of FAQ custom fields in the admin

 == Changelog ==
+= 1.5.30 =
+- Minor CSS styling updates

+= 1.5.29 =
+- Fixed an error where a number of widget titles weren't displaying correctly in the admin area

+= 1.5.28 =
+- Updated some PHPExcel files for increased import/export compatibility with PHP7

+= 1.5.27 =
+- Added an option for a title on a number of the FAQ widgets

+= 1.5.26 =
+- Made a number of changes to speed up page loads for longer FAQs
+- Fixed an issue with the "Random FAQ" widget where an FAQ would be displayed multiple times if it was in multiple categories

+= 1.5.24 =
+- Fixed a missing slash on the WooCommerce FAQs tab in the admin area

+= 1.5.23 =
+- Added a "Random FAQ" widget
+- Added in options to change the toggle icon size and color
+- Fixed a couple of small issues with the AJAX search

+= 1.5.22 =
+- Small admin CSS and typo correction in relation to previous update

+= 1.5.21 =
+- Split the basic and premium options into a few sub-sections, to make it easier to find the right option

+= 1.5.20 =
+- Added a new, simpler way to select which FAQs to display on a product page, directly from the edit product screen

 = 1.5.19 =
 - Minor admin area update